Peanuts-83/express/README.md

 #### ENCODE for storage in mongoDB

-Actually manages light weight files only under 16Mb with **multer** module.
+Actually manages file storing.
+In the case of light weight files only under 16Mb (mongoDB's limit for document) the use of **multer** module is not strictly required and files can be stored as is under binary format.&nbsp;

-Files are temporary stored in memoryStorage before being stored as bin data in mongoDB.
+But if files are bigger than 16Mb, MongoDB's GridFS functionality can be combined with multer to store these larger files in a separate collection and still associate them with te relevant document in the current collection.

-&nbsp;
+Files are temporary stored in memoryStorage (*{ storage: multer.memoryStorage() }*) before being stored as bin data in mongoDB.&nbsp;

 An other option could be temp storing files on the disk with the *dest* option in multer instead of *storage* option, but it would require therefor to use **fs** module to manage disk space on server and gain access to the temp files!

 ```javascript